twigjs/twig.js/ASYNC.md

 ## Switching render mode

-The rendering mode of Twig.js internally is determined by the `allow_async` argument that can be passed into `Twig.expression.parse`, `Twig.logic.parse`, `Twig.parse` and `Twig.Template.render`.
+The rendering mode of Twig.js internally is determined by the `allowAsync` argument that can be passed into `Twig.expression.parse`, `Twig.logic.parse`, `Twig.parse` and `Twig.Template.render`.
 Detecting if at any point code runs asynchronously is explained in [detecting asynchronous behaviour](#detecting-asynchronous-behaviour).

 For the end user switching between synchronous and asynchronous is as simple as using a different method on the template instance.